Choosing a Star Tracker for Astrophotography

 What Star Trackers Do Best

-These mounts are primarily designed for wide-angle astrophotography, meaning projects like Milky Way panoramas or mid-range focal length compositions using a telephoto lens in the 100-200mm range.
-That’s not to say that you can’t use a star tracker for high magnification deep-sky imaging, but that will demand the most of your tracker, and require a diligent setup routine.
+These mounts are primarily designed for wide-angle astrophotography, meaning projects like Milky Way panoramas or mid-range focal length compositions using a 100-200mm telephoto lens.
+That’s not to say that you can’t use a star tracker for high-magnification deep-sky imaging, but that will demand the most of your tracker and require a diligent setup routine.

 The portable nature of a star tracker often leads to some of the most memorable deep sky astrophotography sessions in the field, as they offer you the freedom to travel to a dark sky location without a trunk full of gear.
-One of the most incredible astrophotography adventures of my life was setting up an iOptron SkyGuider Pro and William Optics RedCat 51 telescope to capture the Carina Nebula from Costa Rica.
+One of my most incredible astrophotography adventures was setting up an iOptron SkyGuider Pro and William Optics RedCat 51 telescope to capture the Carina Nebula from Costa Rica.

 The Carina Nebula from Costa Rica (9-minute exposure using a star tracker and small telescope).